Signing a SNAP application is the 1st step! There are 2 more steps:

 - an interview with a DTA worker (see Does DTA Have to Interview Me?) and

-- sending proofs not sent with your application (see What Proofs do I Need?).
+- sending proofs if DTA needs them (see What Proofs do I Need?).

-Once DTA verifies your identity, DTA should also send you an EBT card and PIN in the U.S. mail – sent in two separate envelopes.
-It can take about 5-10 days to arrive in the mail.
-Your EBT card will not have any benefits on it until DTA approves your SNAP case.
-If you already have an EBT card, you do not need a new one.
+Once DTA verifies your identity, DTA should also send you an EBT card and PIN in the U.S. mail.
+These come in two separate envelopes and can take about 5-10 days to arrive in the mail.

 Here’s what to know about the EBT card: